-Since our founding in 1876 to supply capital to the cotton industry, Bank of Yazoo has always stood behind our customer communities with unwavering strength, even as, time and time again, we have led the field in service enhancements.
-New branches when and where they were needed; our first drive through service in the fifties; internet banking in the nineties; we've stayed out front to keep all of our customers' needs covered.
+Since our founding in 1876 to supply capital to the cotton industry, Bank of Yazoo has always stood behind our customers and our communities with unwavering strength, even as, time and time again, we have led the field in service enhancements.
+From new branches when and where they were needed to our first drive‑through service in the fifties to internet banking in the nineties, we have stayed out front to keep all of our customers' needs covered.

-In 1876, a group of Yazoo area businessmen gathered in the home of Robert Clayton Shepherd, Yazoo City merchant and alderman.
+In 1876, a group of Yazoo‑area businessmen gathered in the home of Robert Clayton Shepherd, a Yazoo City merchant and alderman.
 Their purpose: to discuss the formation of a bank to supply capital for the cotton industry, rebounding at last after the devastation of the Civil War.
-The recovery, while welcome, was also overwhelming for local merchants, unable to supply the necessary financing for all the goods required by farmers to increase production.
+The recovery, while welcome, was also overwhelming for local merchants, unable to supply the necessary financing for all of the goods required by farmers to increase production.
 New capital was urgently needed.

 Standing with a community against fire, flood and fever.

 For the next quarter century, the Bank would become an enthusiastic marketing partner to local farmers.
 It would also provide crucial support for the entire community as it faced all manners of challenges, including deadly and recurring Yellow Fever epidemics, two major floods and a national depression which sent cotton prices plummeting.
 Through the credit provided by Bank of Yazoo, local cotton planters managed to weather all forms of turbulence, and by 1896, Bank of Yazoo's resources had surged to nearly $125,000.